CRMPickers logoCRMPickers

 Pipedrive pipeline lens

-• Easier for operations to standardize fields and views
+• Easier for operations to standardize fields, owners, lost reasons, and views

 Close pipeline lens

-• Useful when a lead gets calls, emails, and SMS before qualification
+• Useful when qualification starts with repeated calls, emails, and SMS touches

-• Gives managers execution signals alongside pipeline state
+• Gives managers execution signals next to opportunity context

 Automation